Influences, Acknowledgements & Gratitude

 John Newton hunted me down to present a workshop on Spiral Dynamics for his NLP networks.
 Similarly Beryl Kelsey got me to do a 2-day workshop for the Hull Optimists whose Pamela Crofts has been a consistent supporter of my work since.

 Tim Roberts was interested in opening the door for my courses to become accredited via Chester University.
 Jane Walton got me a couple of workshops with the local branch of the Chattered Institute of Personnel & Development.
+David Darby persuaded me to do some continuous professional development (CPD) for the counsellors and advisers at Bradford Bereavement Support.

 Malcolm Howe at Rossett Adult Education – succeeded by Melissa Horberry – and Anne Rowe at Shipley College (through a link via Alison Coles) – her responsibilities taken over by Wendy Rowan – opened doors for me to carry out Integrated SocioPsychology evening workshop programmes marketed as ‘Psychology’.
 Lynda Lee was an excellent photographer at Rossett and contributed significantly to the marketing of my courses – as has Joan Russell at Shipley College.